arborchurch/arbor-web/site/content/covid-19/index.md

 Paychecks are taking a hit for many in our local area, so we have established a **TEXT TO GIVE** opportunity to help out.
 100% of your donation will go to families being impacted by income loss... simply text in a dollar amount to **84321**.

 Lastly, food scarcity is a reality for many children in our backyard.
 The schools that have been a nourishment bridge to hungry families is now disrupted.
 Filling the **FOOD BANK** at Woodin Elementary School fills a critical void.
 Donations may be dropped off at Arbor during office hours and volunteers will deliver them to the school.
-A suggested donation list is below.
+Suggested donations would be soups, canned protein (tuna, chicken), pasta & rice, diapers, wipes, cereal, gatorade, TP and paper towels.

 Know we are praying for **YOU** in this.
 Your faith is giving you a resilience and hope that cannot be found on a grocery store shelf.
 Thank you for stepping in to help; you are making an impact for God's glory and the good of others.
 Take rest in the perspective of 2 Corinthians 4:17: *This light momentary affliction is preparing for us an eternal weight of glory beyond all comparison.*